 The conference is organised by the Centre for Agroecology, Water and Resilience (CAWR), Coventry University.
 As our research centre is located in a rural area 4 miles outside the city (Ryton Gardens), for accessibility reasons we have arranged to host the conference on our campus facilities, in Coventry city centre.

-More details on the rooms will be available on the Conference Programme, once we will have it.
+Specific details on the rooms for each session will be available on the Conference Programme.

 The Technocentre (@ the Technology Park): http://www.coventry.ac.uk/business/facilities/technology-park/

-Square One (venue for plenary sessions) website: http://www.coventry.ac.uk/life-on-campus/the-university/social-and-learning-spaces/square-one/
+Square One (venue for social evening) website: http://www.coventry.ac.uk/life-on-campus/the-university/social-and-learning-spaces/square-one/

 The city of Coventry is well connected with London and Birmingham city centres.